flipsi/radiopi/README.md

 =======

 radiopi is a small utility to conveniently play some web radio, e.g. on a Raspberry Pi.
-It offers a bash script for command line usage and a PHP/JS frontend for the web.
+It offers a bash script for command line usage and a [Progressive Web App](https://de.wikipedia.org/wiki/Progressive_Web_App) as a frontend.

 ## Installation